-While this note will provide adequate guidance for surveyors acting as independent experts in the great majority of cases, it must be stressed that, in some cases, surveyors will need to have a wider and deeper understanding of the law and procedure than it has been considered appropriate to provide here.
+While this note will provide adequate guidance for surveyors acting as independent experts in the great majority of cases, it must be stressed that in some cases, surveyors will need to have a wider and deeper understanding of the law and procedure than it has been considered appropriate to provide here.

-Surveyors wishing to enhance their knowledge of expert determination procedure and practice are recommended to attend one of the courses conducted by RICS, the Chartered Institute of Arbitrators or the College of Estate Management.
-Independent experts should also have access to a library containing the standard legal textbooks on the subject, which are the Handbook of Rent Review, and Expert Determination (see Bibliography for further details).
+Surveyors wishing to enhance their knowledge of expert determination procedure and practice are recommended to attend one of the courses conducted by RICS or the Chartered Institute of Arbitrators.
+Independent experts should also have access to a library containing the standard legal textbooks on the subject (see Bibliography for further details).
 In addition, numerous papers are published by ARBRIX and are available to members on the website.